-"It was unacceptable that almost 80% of the expenditure on healthcare by people was met by personal, out of pocket payment.
-I am shocked to note that as many as 4 crore people of our country plunge into poverty each year due to expenses on medical treatment," President Pranab Mukherjee had said, while addressing 40th convocation function of All India Institute of Medical Sciences (AIIMS) in New Delhi.
+"It was unacceptable that almost 80% of the expenditure on healthcare by people was met by personal, out-of-pocket payment.
+I am shocked to note that as many as 4 crore people of our country plunged into poverty each year due to expenses on medical treatment," President Pranab Mukherjee had said while addressing the 40th convocation function of All India Institute of Medical Sciences (AIIMS) in New Delhi.

 Points to consider:

-- Are you adequately covered for yourself and your family, beyond the cover provided by office?
+- Are you adequately covered for yourself and your family, beyond the cover provided by the office?

 - What have you planned for your healthcare requirements post-retirement?

 - Consider these points, reassess your health requirements and take adequate coverage right now, instead of waiting till the need actually arises, when the insurance company might not even extend the coverage!